 Successful employee advocacy goes far beyond the launch of an employee advocacy platform.
-It involves establishing organizational roles, and educating employees about how best to share company content on social media in order to develop not just the company’s online visibility, but also their own personal brand.
+It involves establishing organizational roles and educating employees about how best to share company content on social media; all in order to develop not just the company’s online visibility, but also their own personal brand.

-However social a company is to begin with; however well its employees know social networks, there are always reasons for providing additional training at the beginning of – or indeed throughout – an employee advocacy initiative.
-Of course, the objectives of training are different for each company, but here are some of the key reasons why it is always beneficial to train your troops.
+However social a company is to begin with or however well its employees know social networks; there are always reasons for providing additional training.
+Both at the beginning of and throughout an employee advocacy initiative.
+Of course, the objectives of training are different for each company; but here are some of the key reasons why it is always beneficial to train your troops.

 Don’t Just Focus on Your Social Stars